foldda/charian/README.md

 Developing a dedicated connection for every application that has a different data model is not cost-effective because of the duplicated effort and the high costs.
 The cost of managing data exchange over schema-based connections can also be significant, because the connected programs become “tightly coupled” by these connections.
 If one of the programs has evolved and the data model needs to be changed, a developped solution often requires significent modification or using a dedicated middleware system to mediate the data model transformation.

-In an anology, building adhoc schema-bound data exchange solution is like sending a parcel to someone without using the Post Office, but managing everything yourself - meaning you’ll have to make ad-hoc transport and delivery arrangements on each occasion, limited by the resources you have.
+In an analogy, building ad-hoc schema-bound data exchange solutions is like sending parcels to people without using the Post Office, but doing everything yourself - meaning you’ll have to make ad-hoc transport and delivery arrangements on each occasion, limited by the resources you have.

 <div align=“center”>
 <img src=“img/Pre-Post-office-system.png” width=“470” align=“center”>